Estimated reading time: 10 minutes

-When we think of Monsoon Holiday in India, the place which comes to our mind after Goa and Kerala is definitely Meghalaya.
+When we think of monsoon holidays in India, the place which comes to our mind after Goa and Kerala is definitely Meghalaya.
 We all know it features surprising waterfalls in monsoon and lots of natural caves and living root bridges.
 Apart from this, Meghalaya offers lots more fun in the monsoon.

-Before planning your trip lots of question may be buzzing in your mind.
-I will try to answer all your queries in this blog Monsoon in Meghalaya: What to see and do.
-If you have any more queries, those were not answered here please write to me in the comment section.
+Before planning your trip, lots of questions may be buzzing in your mind.
+I will try to answer all your queries in this blog, Meghalaya Waterfalls in Monsoon.
+If you have any more queries that were not answered here, please write to me in the comment section.

 You may be interested in top Meghalaya tour packages

-Why you chose Meghalaya for your monsoon vacation?
+Why did you choose Meghalaya for your monsoon vacation?

-The most magical part of the Meghalaya monsoon is the blanket of mist-covered everywhere from time to time.
+The most magical part of the Meghalaya monsoon is the blanket of mist that covers everything from time to time.
 Within a moment, the clear road in front of you hides behind a heavy cloud of fog.
 Your car headlight can hardly see anything beyond 1 foot in front of you.
-Horror and fear at the same time occupied you within a minute.
-Many questions come to your mind what to do next.
-However, mostly within in an hour mist blanked uncover again and you can be able to see clear roads.
+Horror and fear occupied you at the same time within a minute.
+Many questions come to your mind about what to do next.
+However, within an hour, the mist cleared, and you were able to see clear roads.
 That’s the magic you can experience in Meghalaya.

 Monsoon season in Meghalaya